We have many new dogs at Phoenix who are not quite ready for adoption yet! Here’s a sneak preview of our New Arrivals.

 Introducing SNIT: There’s a name to conjure with eh?
 I am SO glad we have left the Star Wars theme!
 But this is a very gorgeous lad who will be snapped up.
 Not yet 3 years old, Snit has an amazing temperament and loves humans.
 He has been very well socialised and loved and is another victim of life changing circumstances.
 He is a handsome brindle lad and there is absolutely nothing negative that I can say about him other than he may attack hoovers.
 Mine attack hoovers – that is why we have doors though, so no worries there!
 You will adore him when his updates are posted, I just oooohed and ahhhed my way through his details.
 He has also been very loved.

 Introducing AAYLA.
+Now adopted!
 She is a wonderful little 5 year old brindle girl who is already in foster.
 She has some skin issues and allergies but rather sadly has also aggravated the allergies of a family member and so very reluctantly we need to find her another foster home too – more to come on that in a separate post.
 Aayla came to us a the result of a relationship break-up, very sad, and is a lovely little family dog.
 She is happy around children and dogs, but sadly not cats.
 I think she will be snapped up and you will hear much more about her.

 Introducing AIDA.
 Another little lady, fawn and only 2 years old.
 She is in foster with a very handsome Frenchie lad and she seems to enjoy his company.
 Aida has had a tendency to some food guarding in the past but she doesn’t mind her pal at all and this is all very good for a dog that was known to be very bossy and liked to be in charge, and would guard ‘high-value’ resources such as treats and human food.
 Her bossiness is not so unusual in the breed, but does need to be managed, and thankfully she also demonstrates those other well known Frenchie traits of being very affectionate and entertaining!
 Her fosterers are working very well with her and are smitten, so we shall wait to see what happens there …